gfarrisi/scrubbie/README.md

 ## How It Works - Behind the Scenes

 Scrubbie operates by fetching on-chain data.
-Subsequently, it crafts normalized weighted averages for each segment, rooted in the criteria provided by users.
+Subsequently, it crafts normalized weighted averages for each segment, rooted in the criteria provided by the post body payload.

 ## API Access